pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 {% endhighlight %}

 But what if the robot seems the harm coming to itself.
-So, again the robot must keep on monitoring the environment and process millions of images to identify a threat to the human and to itself.
+So, again, the robot must monitor the environment and process millions of images to identify a threat to the human and itself.

 ## The Zeroth Law